danielausparis/mars/README.md

 ### Web server setup
 Deploy the MARS file hierarchy (its root is the 'mars' directory) according to your web server environment.
 ### Test
-The system should respond with the URL https://yourmachine.yourdomain/mars/mars-manager
+The system should respond with the URL https://yourmachine.yourdomain/mars/mars-manager.
+Default login is "admin", password "admin".
+Change your password.